dariansal/graphs-deep-learning-explainability/README.md

 - Various Graph Convolutional Network (GCN) and Graph Isomorphism Network (GIN) classification models
 - A creation of a custom BA2MOTIF dataset from scratch
 - Fine-tuning with edge pertubation and node feature masking
-- Use of PGExplainer to identify motifs in the custom BA2MOTIF datsaet
+- Use of PGExplainer to explain GIN classifications on BA2MOTIF dataset by extracting motif subgraph

 In addition to this code, I also researched other popular explainers (e.g., GNNExplainer, ProxyExplainer) and learned of the basics of discrete denoise diffusion modeling (e.g., Digress, RePaint) for graph generation.